Triumph Street Triple: Third generation (2013–2017)

-In February 2015 Triumph released the Street Triple Rx, based on the R model, with the angular seat unit from the Daytona 675, a quick-shifter and different colors (where the rims are red in any color scheme).
+In February 2015 Triumph released the Street Triple Rx, based on the R model, with the angular seat unit from the Daytona 675, a quick-shifter and different colours (where the rims are red in any colour scheme).

-Fourth generation (2018 -)
+Fourth generation (2018–)

 In January 2017, Triumph announced they would replace the 675 cc Street Triple with a new range of 765 cc Street Triples.
 The model was released as a 2018 model.
 Despite having a capacity increase of 90 cc, the new models weigh slightly less than the first and second generations of 675 cc bike, and the engine casings are just as compact.
-This generation comes with four models in the range, the base model S, intermediate R, and the new highest specification named RS.
+This generation comes with three models in the range, the base model S, intermediate R, and the new highest specification named RS.
 Like previous models, the headlights styling is shared with the 2016 Speed Triple.
 As well as having different levels of equipment, such as brakes, suspension, and a quick shifter, the three models have different power outputs: 113 hp for the S, 118 hp for the R, and 123 hp for the RS.
 The fourth model is for the UK's A2 license, a 660 cc version of the S will also be sold.
+Triumph also debuted the Low Ride Height (LRH) version of the R model which drops the seat height to 780mm.
+This model reduces the stroke on the front, shortens the rear shock, eliminating rebound adjustment, and lowers the seat profile.
+All other aspects are identical to the R model.